Cut-Set Bounds on Network Information Flow: Comparison

-where $\boldsymbol{\M}$ is the collection of all maximal irreducible sets of the three layer network. \item For every maximal irreducible set of a given three-layer network there exists an equivalent set $\mathcal F(\W) \cup \W^{c}$ obtained by a certain permutation mapping $\sigma$. \end{enumerate}

-\begin{lemma} In a three-layer network, every network sharing edge-set contains a maximal irreducible set not containing any source variables That is, for any network sharing edge-set $\mathcal F$,
+{ \begin{lemma} In a three-layer network, every network sharing edge-set contains a maximal irreducible set not containing any source variables.
+That is, for any network sharing edge-set $\mathcal F(\sessions, \prec)$,

-where $ \boldsymbol{\M}$ is the collection of all maximal irreducible sets in the functional dependence graph of the three-layer network. \end{lemma} \begin{IEEEproof} Let $U_{\mathcal F}$ be the set of network sharing edge-set variables obtained via some permutation $\sigma$.
+where $ \boldsymbol{\M}$ is the collection of all maximal irreducible sets in the FDG of the three-layer network. \end{lemma} } \begin{IEEEproof} Let $U_{\mathcal F(\sessions, \prec)}$ be the set of network sharing edge-set variables obtained via order $\prec$.
 Then by the definition of the network sharing bound, Theorem~\ref{thm:NS bound},

 and so

 Also note that

 and so